nextcloud/documentation/admin_manual/configuration_server/harden_server.rst

 Hardening and Security Guidance
 ===============================

-ownCloud aims to ship with secure defaults that do not need to get modified by administrators.
-However, in some cases some additional security hardening can be applied in scenarios were the administrator has complete control over the ownCloud instance.
-This page assumes that you run ownCloud Server on Apache2 in a Linux environment.
+Nextcloud aims to ship with secure defaults that do not need to get modified by administrators.
+However, in some cases some additional security hardening can be applied in scenarios were the administrator has complete control over the Nextcloud instance.
+This page assumes that you run Nextcloud Server on Apache2 in a Linux environment.

-.. note:: ownCloud will warn you in the administration interface if some critical security-relevant options are missing.
+.. note:: Nextcloud will warn you in the administration interface if some critical security-relevant options are missing.
 However, it is still up to the server administrator to review and maintain system security.

 Limit on Password Length
 ------------------------

-ownCloud uses the bcrypt algorithm, and thus for security and performance reasons, e.g. Denial of Service as CPU demand increases exponentially, it only verifies the first 72 characters of passwords.
-This applies to all passwords that you use in ownCloud: user passwords, passwords on link shares, and passwords on external shares.
+Nextcloud uses the bcrypt algorithm, and thus for security and performance reasons, e.g. Denial of Service as CPU demand increases exponentially, it only verifies the first 72 characters of passwords.
+This applies to all passwords that you use in Nextcloud: user passwords, passwords on link shares, and passwords on external shares.

 Operating system